Julien-Verdun/Mobile_Development_Projects/README.md

 I use **redux** and **redux-persist** to manage data and data storage in my application because it is a convenient and easy way to do so.
 There is no connection to any API or server, the application is totally independant and don't need an internet connection.

+The exercise and training data management is explain in the part below.

+## Server and database

+On the last version of the application, I add the code to run local server and database.

+When testing the application locally, the developper have both options :

+- only use local data (almost 15 differents trainings with all exercises description)
+- run a local server and database to provide more exercises and trainings.

-The trainings, exercise descriptions and images are stored on a mongodb database\*\*.
+With the second option, the trainings, exercise descriptions and image uri are stored on a **MongoDB** database.

-A **Node JS** server is running to access the informations from the database.
+You can create the database with the file `Backend/db_builder.js`.
+You just have to run your local MongoDB database (`mongod`), then in a command line, run the file using NodeJS (command looks like `node db_builder.js`).
+This file create the database and the required collections.

+Then you can run the application and the **NodeJS server** in the same time, using the command line `npm start` in the **Backend** directory.

+Now, when you load trainings or informations on the application, the application does a request, using the npm package **axios**, to the running server, and the server provide the requested data from the MongoDB database.
+If the access to server or database are unavailable, the display data are locally stored data.

+Add new data is now as simple as fill in the database.

 Currently, the server and the database are only running locally, they are not deployed.
-It is the next step for my application.
+It is the next step for my application but it is something that required more resources.

 ## Improvement ways

-- Store all trainings, exercise descriptions and images on a remote server, and access data with an API, to reduce the size of the application.
+- Store all trainings, exercise descriptions and images on a remote database, and access data with a remote server, to reduce the size of the application.
 - Provide a more important range of training choices.
-- Provide for every exercise different level of difficulty.
+- Provide different level of difficulty for every exercise.
-- Allow user to select training depending on his equipments.
+- Allow users to select training depending on their equipments, on the muscle group they want to focus on, and so on.